Graphic novel and video game part of Islandmagee witches project hub at Carrickfergus Museum

 The story of the 1711 trial

-The Islandmagee witch trials saw eight women accused of exercising witchcraft on the body of young gentlewoman, Mary Dunbar.
+The trials saw eight women accused of exercising witchcraft on the body of young gentlewoman, Mary Dunbar.

 Tried under the Irish 1586 Witchcraft Act, the women – Janet Carson, Janet Latimer, Janet Main, Janet Millar, Margaret Mitchell, Catherine McCalmond, Janet Liston and Elizabeth Sellor – were found guilty by a jury at County Antrim’s Criminal Assize Court held in Carrick on March 31, 1711.